zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 “The audience,” Herman says, the people who were listen ing, “seemed to like it.”
 The event organizer says, “Like it?
 They were on the ed ge of their seats.”
 She says “like it” meaning they didn’t just like it, they loved it.
 “They were on the edge (edge) of their seats.”
 The “seat” is where you sit in  an auditorium or a stadium.
 The “edge” is at the very end or border, if you will, of the seat.
 It’s where your body is just barely on the seat.
 The expression “to be on the edge of your seat” means that you are so interested, you’re so eager to hear  or see something that you may be sitting up in your seat, almost like you’re abou t to stand up.
 That’s to be on the edge of one’s seat.
 Herman says, “The presenta tion actually started slowly, but it seemed to gain traction in the middle.”
 The expression “to gain traction” (traction) means to have more success, to get bett er.
 To begin to be more well received, that’s to gain traction.

  The event organizer says, “You had the audience hooked fr om the start.”
 “To be hooked” (hooked) means to like something and need someth ing, you want more of it; you like it and you want even more.
 This could b e true in, for example, someone who is using certain drugs.
 They may be hooked on – notice the preposition we use, “on” – hooked on a certain drug.
 The other words here would be “addicted,” especially if you are talking about drugs.
 However, to be “hooked” or “hooked on (something)” is an expression we can use for just about anything.
 In this case, Herman had the audience hooked; in other words, the audience was very interested.
 They needed and wanted mo re from the start – from the very beginning of his presentation.
-She says, “Y ou could have heard a pin drop in there.”
+She says, “You could have heard a pin drop in there.”
 The expression “you could have heard  a pin drop” means that it is a situation where everyone is quiet because they are  interested in something; they want to hear what will happen next.
 W hen someone makes an announcement in front of a group of people that is ver y important, everyone will be quiet and listen.
 That’s where you could hear a pi n drop.
 Well, this is the past tense, so the event organizer says, “You could have heard a  pin drop,” it was that quiet.
 It was so quiet you could hear a pin dropping  on the floor.
 A “pin,” I should mention is a small piece of usually metal that you put in to something – you stick into something, usually to keep something in place.
 For example, you may have an announcement – a piece of paper, and you take a kind of pin called a “push pin,” and you put into the wood or you put it into the board so that the announcement – the piece of paper stays.
 Well that’s a p in; it’s a small, sharp piece of metal that goes into something.

 You could have heard a pin drop when Herman was “going  over,” or talking about, his “main points,” the main or most important t hings in the speech.
 She says to Herman, “Your presentation is undoubtedly the hig hlight of the conference.”
 “Undoubtedly” means clearly, without a dou bt, obviously.
 A “highlight” is the best part of something, the most int eresting or beautiful or important part of something.
 You could say, “I went t o Rome, and the highlight of my trip was to see Michelangelo’s Pietà,” that’s the high light, that was the best part.